-The United States military keeps detailed records of its servicemen and -women making it the perfect resource for your genealogical search.
-From the Revolutionary War, 1775-1783, to the Vietnam War, 1955-1975, and beyond there are detailed service records.
-These resources are an invaluable tool in the search for your family.
+The United States military keeps detailed records of its servicemen and -women, making it the perfect resource for a genealogical search.
+From the Revolutionary War (1775-1783) to the Vietnam War (1955-1975) and beyond, these detailed service records can aid you in your pursuit of naturalization.

 National Personnel Records Center